hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_operations.rst

   :width: 600
   :alt: Generate an onboarding secret in the SV UI.

-Now you can follow the self-hosted :ref:`validator instructions to spin up another validator <self_hosted_validator>`.
-Instead of running the curl command on the endpoint `/devnet/onboard/validator/prepare`, use the onboarding secret you copied above.

-Finally, you need to paste the onboarding secret in the template file for validator onboarding and specify the URL of your SV there, as it will be the onboarding sponsor of the new validator (e.g. *https://sv.sv.svc.your_domain.com/api/v0/sv/*):
+Using the secret, you can now create ``validator-onboarding-conf`` by replacing it in the template below and specifying the URL of your SV there, as it will be the onboarding sponsor of the new validator (e.g. *https://sv.sv.svc.your_domain.com/api/v0/sv/*):

 ::